Native Plant Garden in Canada | Wildlife Federation to Homegrown Parks

 • Structures

-Cedar pergola, multiple seating areas, boardwalk and fencing
+Cedar pergola, split-rail fencing, seating areas, boardwalk through wet section, interpretive trail

 • Total